AdjustedMold97/SnakeFinal/README.md

 # Snake 2.2.1

+Solved the issue where the connection string was only configured for my computer.
+Made some other refactorings and changes.

+# Snake 2.2.2

+Made some significant UI changes and attempted to implement the Top Ten scores feature, but ran into some issues with the SQL code which wouldn't allow me to use a SELECT statement.
+Working on a fix, and when implemented will post as version 2.3 .

 # Future Plans

 I'm currently working on Snake 2.3, which is going to have some UI improvements, refactorings within the code, and some much deserved cleaning.